-This Compensation Discussion and Analysis ("CD&A") describes our compensation program for our named executive officers ("Named Executive Officers") during the fiscal year ended December 31, 2015.
-The following discussion focuses on our compensation program and compensation-related decisions for 2015 and also addresses why we believe our compensation program is appropriate for the Company.
+This Compensation Discussion and Analysis ("CD&A") describes our compensation program for our named executive officers ("Named Executive Officers") during the year ended December 31, 2016.
+The following discussion focuses on our compensation program and compensation-related decisions for 2016 and also addresses why we believe our compensation program is appropriate for the Company.

-Business Overview for 2015
+Business Overview for 2016

 The Company is a medical device company that is pioneering the use of robotics to improve minimally invasive surgery by addressing the clinical challenges associated with current laparoscopic and robotic options.
-The Company is focused on the commercialization and further development of the ALF-X® Surgical Robotic System (the "ALF-X System"), a multi-port robotic system that brings the advantages of robotic surgery to patients while enabling surgeons with innovative technology, and on the development and commercialization of the SurgiBot $^{\text{TM}}$ System (the "SurgiBot System"), a single-port, robotically enhanced laparoscopic surgical platform.
+The Company is focused on the commercialization and further development of its Senhance System, a multi-port robotic system that brings the advantages of robotic surgery to patients while enabling surgeons with innovative technology.
+The Company also developed the SurgiBot System, a single-port, robotically enhanced laparoscopic surgical platform.
+The Senhance System has been granted a CE Mark in Europe for laparoscopic abdominal and pelvic surgery, as well as limited thoracic operations excluding cardiac and vascular surgery, but is not available for sale in the U.S. The SurgiBot System is not available for sale in any market.